 Carefully chosen, the colour palette was selected to appear bright and glowing against different backgrounds.

 Ogilvy has declared the agency’s re-establishing and the new mission to serve as an integrated creative network that makes brands matter.
 Proceeding with their “Next Chapter” transformation journey, the organization presented another organizational structure and brand personality.

 To lead new consumers and to explore market opportunities, to mirror the organization’s future plan and portfolio development shaped the premise of the revitalized new positioning for the brand – ‘Exciting Goodness’.

 Brooklyn-based funding platform for imaginative tasks Kickstarter has undergone an adjustment in its colour palette and typeface for its word mark logo.

 YouTube has at last given its logo an exceptionally slight invigorate after 12 years.
 The red “tube” which folded over the word has been moved to the front of the wordmark and transformed into a more recognizable symbol (and more in accordance with the service) – a play button.

 To give your business a new lease of life and to capture more customers and conversions, rebranding is the best option you can ever choose.
 Ask yourself periodically whether the brand is still relevant or has something new to offer.
 Even a small change can make all the difference in public perception.

-At Sweans we have passionate, savvy, motivated and diverse team of digital experts who can help you with all your brand related confusions.
+At Sweans we have a passionate, savvy, motivated and diverse team of digital experts who can help you with all your brand-related confusions.
 When you need to be better or need to be different – choose Sweans Technologies!